- Parks & Recreation Home

 Per Resolution 08-83 The Lake Oswego City Council established an administrative policy for park and natural area friends groups.
 The resolution explains the intent of friends groups and provides guidelines.

-If you are interested in starting a friends group there are a few steps to follow below:
+If you're interested in starting a Friends Group, here are the steps to follow:

 - Organize a group of interested people.
 The group must consist of at least four active members.

-- The group members must fill out the Friends Group Application and attach a five year work strategy.
-This will be submitted to the City for review.
+- The group members need to fill out the Friends Group Application and attach a 5 year work strategy.

-- The application will be reviewed by the Parks and Recreation Department.
-Staff will work with your group to align your 5 year project ideas (5 year work strategy) with current and future City work plans, making sure they coordinate.
+- The application will be reviewed by the Parks Department.
+Staff will work with your group to align your 5 year project ideas (5 year work strategy) with current and future City work plans, to ensure they coordinate.

-- The application will then go to both the Parks and Recreation Advisory Board and Natural Resource Advisory Board for recommendation then presented to Council for approval.
-Once approved the Friends Group will sign a 5 year agreement and they will be officially recognized by the City.
+- The application will be submitted to the Parks and Recreation Advisory Board for recommendation to be presented to the City Council for approval.
+Once approved, the Friends Group will sign the 5 year agreement and be officially recognized by the City.

-If you have any questions please do not hesitate to call Babs Hamachek at 503-534-5697.
-Staff is here to help and make the process efficient and as simple as possible.
+If you have questions, please call Babs Hamachek at 503-534-5697.
+Parks staff is here to help with this Friends Group application process.

 Work Plan Timelines